Beep Beep (song)

 "Beep Beep" is a novelty song written and recorded by The Playmates, originally released in 1958 by Roulette Records on the album At Play with The Playmates, and later as a single—the B-side to "Your Love".
-The song describes an unintended road race between two mismatched cars (a Cadillac and Nash Rambler) and charted with Billboard for 15 weeks, peaking at number four.
+The song describes an unintended street race between two mismatched cars (a Cadillac and Nash Rambler) and charted with Billboard for 15 weeks, peaking at number four.

 Composition

 "Beep Beep" was written by Carl Cicchetti and Donald Claps, also known as Chic Hetti and Donny Conn, the band's arranger/pianist and drummer, respectively.
 It was written for their live performances, before any record deals.

 The song is built around accelerando: the tempo of the song gradually increases commensurate with the increasing speed of the drivers.
 In his book The Guide to United States Popular Culture, Ray B. Browne lists "Beep Beep" as an example of "motoring music [...] in the chase mode".
 It is a tortoise-and-the-hare race, substituting the drivers of two unequal cars, originally a Nash Rambler and Cadillac, respectively.
 The instruments used in "Beep Beep" were bass, drums, guitar, piano, and an "old rubber-bulb horn for the 'beeps.